Parachurch organization: Evangelical parachurch growth

-Evangelical parachurch organizations proliferated as a byproduct of the fundamentalist-modernist controversy.
+Evangelical parachurch organizations proliferated as a byproduct of the fundamentalist–modernist controversy.
 As modernist views penetrated mainline churches, those with more fundamentalist views who elected to stay reached across denominational boundaries for opportunities for Christian fellowship and outreach.
 While most parachurch organizations involved in social work operated in a collaborative mode, those engaged in evangelistic and discipleship ministries, particularly on college campuses, have at times been in fierce competition.
-Seeking to resolve such issues, Campus Crusade for Christ, InterVarsity Christian Fellowship, the Navigators, and Young Life signed the "Trail West Agreement," pledging mutual respect.
-The agreement was renewed in 2010 with thirteen additional signers as the "Chicago Agreement." according to a student's thesis from 2019.
+Seeking to resolve such issues, Campus Crusade for Christ, InterVarsity Christian Fellowship, the Navigators, and Young Life signed the "Trail West Agreement", pledging mutual respect.
+The agreement was renewed in 2010 with thirteen additional signers as the "Chicago Agreement".